Twilight Q

 Twilight Q (トワイライトQ, Towairaito Kyū) is a Japanese original video animation series released in Japan in 1987 by Network Frontier (now Bandai Namco Arts).
 The series is similar to The Twilight Zone.
-It was aired in Japan on the anime television network Animax on August 5, 2007.

 Story

 The first part, Time Knot: Reflection (時の結び目 Reflection, Toki no Musubime Rifurekushon), has two girls at a beach where one of them finds an old camera.
 She develops the film and finds that she's in a photo, arm-in-arm with a young man, despite not remembering the picture being taken.
 She then finds out the camera is a model that has not yet been released.

-The second part, Mystery Article File 538 (迷宮物件 File538, Meikyū Bukken Fairu Go San Hachi), follows a detective investigating the mysterious disappearances of airplanes, and his investigation into a father and daughter.
+The second part, Mystery Article: File 538 (迷宮物件 File538, Meikyū Bukken Fairu Go San Hachi), follows a detective investigating the mysterious disappearances of airplanes, and his investigation into a father and daughter.